-------------------------Monitor------------------------

 Timeout: 5000

-Instrument Idle Time: 0
+Instrument Idle or Wait Time: 0

 Returned Message Length: Count how many characters